CUREd-Plus/secret-duck/README.md

 # Secret Duck

-Convert a Keepass database into DuckDB secrets.
+Convert a Keepass database into [DuckDB secrets](https://duckdb.org/docs/configuration/secrets_manager.html) that may be loaded into DuckDB using its secret manager feature.

 # Installation